How to Stop Chairs from Scratching Your Deck

 Remember, keeping your deck clean improves its appearance, helps to maintain it, and makes it last longer.

-Do Regular Sealing for Your Deck
+Regularly Sealing of Your Wood Deck

 How To Remove Scratches From Your Deck